 What Is a Cord of Firewood?

 A cord is the standard unit for measuring firewood in Canada and the United States.
-One full cord is a neatly stacked pile of wood that measures 4 feet wide, 4 feet tall, and 8 feet long — a total of 128 cubic feet.
+One full cord is a neatly stacked pile of wood that measures 4 feet wide, 4 feet tall, and 8 feet long — a total of 128 cubic feet before processing.

 That's a lot of wood.
 Picture a stack roughly the size of a small pickup truck bed, filled and levelled off.
 When properly stacked (not tossed in a heap), a full cord provides a reliable, consistent amount of firewood every time.

-That's why at Hugh MacInnis Lumber, we sell exclusively by the full cord.
-There's no guesswork and no confusion — a cord is a cord is a cord.
-What you order is exactly what you get.
+At Hugh MacInnis Lumber, we sell exclusively by the full cord.
+There's no guesswork and no confusion — what you order is exactly what you get.

 How We Measure Your Firewood